AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 Inputs File
 ======================
-MicroGridsPy models are defined, mainly, through PY files, which are both human-readable and computer-readable, and CSV files (a simple tabular format) for time series data and inputs.
+MicroGridsPy models are defined, mainly, through .py files, which are both human-readable and computer-readable, .csv files (simple tabular format) for time series and .dat files for data inputs.

 All the input files are collected inside a single directory called 'Inputs'.
 The layout of that directory typically looks roughly like this (> denotes directories, - files):